rsdoiel/antenna/archives/2025/journalism_2025.16.md

 ---

-## NWWNC Q&A: Newly-elected student member talks motivations, plans for Westwood
+## NWWNC Q&A: Newly elected student member talks motivations, plans for Westwood

 date: 2025-04-24, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 25 at 12:43 a.m.</em>
 Jacob Lawson won a position on the North Westwood Neighborhood Council as an Undergraduate Student Board Member on April 4.
-Lawson, a second-year public affairs student, sat down with Daily Bruin staff writer Amy Wong to discuss how he hopes to enact change on the council.

 <br>